ROCm/rocRAND/README.md

 of AMD's Radeon Open Compute [ROCm](https://rocm.github.io/) runtime, but it also works on CUDA enabled GPUs.

-Additonaly, the project includes a wrapper library called hipRAND which allows user to easily port CUDA applications that use cuRAND library to the [HIP](https://github.com/ROCm-Developer-Tools/HIP) layer.
+Additionally, the project includes a wrapper library called hipRAND which allows user to easily port CUDA applications that use cuRAND library to the [HIP](https://github.com/ROCm-Developer-Tools/HIP) layer.
 In [ROCm](https://rocm.github.io/) environment hipRAND uses rocRAND, however in CUDA environment cuRAND is used instead.